rfc-editor/errata-report-process/draft-rpc-errata-process.md

 The main concepts behind this process are (1) distributing the responsibility for verification to the appropriate organization or person for each RFC stream, and (2) using a Web portal to automate the processing of erratum reports.
+This system was launched in November 2007.

 --- middle

 #  Introduction

-This document describes the procedures and mechanisms for handling RFC errata reports.
-The main concepts are (1) distributing responsibility for errata verification to the appropriate body or person for each RFC stream, and (2) using a Web portal to automate the tasks for verifying and posting errata.
+This document describes the procedures and mechanisms for handling RFC erratum reports.
+The main concepts are (1) distributing responsibility for report verification to the appropriate body or person for each RFC stream, and (2) using a Web portal to automate the tasks for verifying and posting erratum reports.

-The errata process assumes the organization of RFC publication into four document streams {{RFC4844}}: (1) the IETF stream, which includes both working group and individual submissions plus all RFCs that were published before the concept of streams existed (known as legacy RFCs), (2) the IAB stream, (3) the IRTF stream, (4) the Independent Submission stream, and
+This process assumes the organization of RFC publication into five document streams {{RFC8729}}: (1) the IETF stream, which includes both working group and individual submissions plus all RFCs that were published before the concept of streams existed (known as legacy RFCs), (2) the IAB stream, (3) the IRTF stream, (4) the Independent Submission stream, and